MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_07_lab_ak.md

 1. Find the **Output** text box in the Test pane.
 You should now notice the connection string returned from the function.

+    > **Note**: You may notice a warning message.
+This is simply a C# compiler warning that says you are using an asynchronous method without asynchronous code.
+This warning will no longer show up later in the lab.

 #### Review

 In this exercise, you used a service identity to read the value of a secret stored in Key Vault and returned that value as the result of an function app.